 (v) orders that a specific medication or category of medication be administered if the recipient has a negative reaction to the vaccine or tuberculin.

+(C) An agency or the agency's authorized employees may purchase, store, or transport vaccines or tuberculin in a sealed portable container only if the agency has established policies and procedures to ensure that:

+(i) the container is handled properly with respect to storage, transportation, and temperature stability according to manufacturer’s instructions; and

+(ii) the agency adheres to guidance from the Centers for Disease Control and Prevention and the Texas Health and Human Services Commission.

 (3) Possession of certain dangerous drugs.

 (A) In compliance with Texas Health and Safety Code §142.0063, an agency or its employees, who are RNs or LVNs, may purchase, store, or transport for the purpose of administering to their home health or hospice patients, in accordance with subparagraph (C) of this paragraph, the following dangerous drugs: